yjwu12/Hybrid-plasticity-Spiking-Network-Model/few-shot learning/README.md

-Code for the few-shot learning of hybrid plasticity model.
+## Code for the few-shot learning of hybrid plasticity model.

-Preliminary��
+## Instructions

 You MUST download the PYTHON VERSION of Omniglot dataset, unzip the file of 'images_background' and 'images_evaluation', and load the './python' into this directory.

-Note: If the environment a configurations are different, the results may fail to work properly.
+**Note**: If the environment a configurations are different, the results may fail to work properly.
 You may need to modify the package version or adjust code details according to your needs.

+## Environment

 Linux: Ubuntu 16.04